Harambee Kingston,

 Your support, in any form, is an investment in Harambee's sustainability, allowing us to continue bringing enriching educational and cultural programs to the entire community.

-Your Support Is Appreciated
+Your Support and Donation Is Appreciated

 Make a one-time or recurring Donation securely via PayPal

-Donations are Tax - Deductible Harambee Kingston NY, Inc is a
+Donations are Tax - Deductible Harambee Kingston NY, Inc is a not- for profit 501c3 organization

-Mail Donation :
+Mail Your Donation :

 Harambee Kingston, Inc.